Oilfield Molecular Analysis

 The majority of oil and gas production stages can be impacted by microbial contamination, from the potable water supplies relied upon on offshore platforms to reservoir souring.

 Microorganisms are an essential part of exploration and production, but also represent a persistent threat.
-As extraction methods become more sophisticated and operational challenges increase, microbiological risks evolve alongside them.
+As oil and gas extraction methods become more sophisticated and operational challenges increase, microbiological risks evolve alongside them.

 From our microbiology centres of excellence, we can offer your organisation reliable and advanced oilfield molecular analysis.

-Traditionally, the oil and gas industry uses the cost-effective and robust most probable number (MPN) method for microbial analysis.
+Traditionally, the oil and gas industry uses the cost-effective and robust most probable number (MPN) method for microbial analysis for ongoing tracking of issue and treatment control.

-However, this and other culture-dependent methods sometimes detect as few as 1% of microorganisms.
+However, this and other culture-dependent methods sometimes detect as few as 1% of microorganisms and as such do not provide a more complete understanding of the system challenges.
 In contrast, the molecular techniques we utilise and develop are capable of providing more thorough results with faster turnaround times.

-For such a niche area of oilfield microbiology, we are your ideal partner.
+For such a niche area of oilfield microbiology, we are your ideal Total Quality Assurance partner.
 Our global reach ensures that you can access vital services whenever and wherever you need them the most.

 Providing oilfield molecular analysis and a comprehensive range of related services for over three decades, we can offer world-class knowledge supported by innovative in-house microbiology research and development.